There are several lifestyle choices for both partners that can improve the chances of successful treatment.

 Body Mass Index

 Body Mass Index (BMI) is an estimate of the amount of fat in your body.
-You can calculate your BMI here.
-If your BMI is greater than 30 or less than 18.5, it might take longer than usual for you to become pregnant, or reduce your chances of becoming pregnant.
-You might also require more drugs during your treatment and during any ensuing pregnancy the potential for the following risks rise:
+You can use the NHS BMI calculator to work out your BMI here Calculate your body mass index (BMI) for adults – NHS.
+If your BMI is less than 18.5 or greater than 30, it might take longer than usual for you to become pregnant, or reduce your chances of becoming pregnant.

-At ACS we offer treatment to women with a BMI of 30 or less.
-However, for the reasons described above, we encourage all those embarking on assisted conception treatment to achieve a BMI of 20 – 25.
+At ACS we offer treatment to women with a BMI of between 18.5 and 30.
+However, we encourage all those embarking on assisted conception treatment to achieve a BMI of 18.5 – 25.

 A balanced diet (i.e. one which includes plenty of fruit and vegetables) is, along with moderate exercise, fundamental to a healthy lifestyle.
 As well as helping to achieve an ideal body weight, it also reduces the likelihood of complications during any pregnancy.